Foxcroft School: Academic facilities

 Schoolhouse is the main academic building on campus which houses a majority of the classes.
 The two wings on either side of the building house the visual arts department and the theatre.
-The science wing has labs for biology, chemistry, physics, and animal science classes, and an engineering workshop.
-Additionally, there is a photographic studio, complete with a dark room.
-A recent addition is the state-of-the-art Innovation Lab, which is home to laser cutters and 3-D printers.
+In January 2026, Foxcroft opened its newest academic facility, the Mars STEAM Building.

+Mars STEAM Building

+The two-story, nearly 18,000-square-foot Mars STEAM Building houses biology, chemistry, and physics labs; two STEAM classrooms; student project spaces, an over 1,700 square foot garden with an outdoor blackboard and composting bins all accessible to the biology lab; a completely modernized dark room outfitted with dry and wet labs; a construction shop with machinery for engineering projects; a finishing shop with a painting spray booth and an electric drying cabinet to put the final touches on projects; and more.

+The Mars STEAM Building is the latest project in the Building for Our Future Campaign.
+In 2023, four Foxcroft alumnae from the Mars family — sisters Victoria Beth Mars ’74 and Pamela Mars Wright ’78, and their daughters Bernadette Victoria Russell ’03 and Charlotte Audrey Rossetter ’12 — gifted the School an extraordinary $22 million to launch the construction of the building.

 Library

 The Audrey Bruce Currier Library, named after alumna Audrey Bruce, daughter of David K. Bruce and Ailsa Mellon Bruce, sits in the center of the campus and is home to additional classrooms, meeting spaces, and the Learning Center.
 The library is also the gathering space for the bi-weekly assemblies known as "Morning Meeting."

 Athletics facilities

-A new Activities Center was built in 2010, housing a multi-purpose double-box gym (Leipheimer Gym).
+A new Athletic/Student Center was built in 2010, housing a multi-purpose double-box gym (Leipheimer Gym).
 While commonly used for basketball and volleyball, it is frequently converted to indoor practice spaces for field hockey, tennis, and lacrosse.
 Encircling the top of the double-box is a two-lane track, around which various exercise machines sit.
-The competition gymnasium, or the Engelhard, is housed in the same Activities Center.
+The competition gymnasium, or the Engelhard, is housed in the same Athletic/Student Center.
 In addition to the gyms, the student lounge (Roomies), complete with a full kitchen, is in the same building.
-A weight-room with treadmills and ellipticals, plus an athletic nurse and physical therapy office complete the Activities Center.
+A weight-room with treadmills and ellipticals, plus an athletic nurse and physical therapy office complete the Athletic/Student Center.

 The outdoor athletic facilities include a recreational-sized pool, eight tennis courts, two softball diamonds (one turf, one dirt), two full-sized turf fields, and an outdoor two-lane track.